flexcompute-readthedocs/tidy3d-docs/docs/source/faq.rst

 - If none of the above work, try using :class:`.StablePML` or :class:`.Absorber` boundaries anyway (note: these may introduce more reflections than in usual simulations with regular PML).

-How to Troubleshoot a Diverged FDTD Simulation
+How to troubleshoot a diverged FDTD simulation
 ----------------------------------------------

 Tidy3D uses the Finite-Difference Time-Domain (FDTD) method, which is a popular technique for rigorously solving